 13.15.2 Process and Procedure

-An employment service provider receives a VR3121, Referral for Work Readiness Services, and an SA that identifies the skills to be evaluated and addressed in the VAT-S Evaluation.
+An employment service provider receives a VR5000, Referral for Provider Services, and an SA that identifies the skills to be evaluated and addressed in the VAT-S Evaluation.
 The vocational adjustment trainer evaluates the skills listed in the referral and SA.

 Vocational adjustment trainer job responsibilities during the evaluation are to: